gilesbowkett/flexverb/readme.md

 ## Syntax Highlighting

 In a language like this, syntax highlighting is crucial.
-See the `highlighters` dir for syntax highlighting files for both TextMate and Vim.
+FlexVerb includes a syntax highlighting file for Vim.
+This is not a fully-fledged [`pathogen`](https://github.com/tpope/vim-pathogen) plugin, and no other text editors are currently supported, but pull requests are welcome.

+## Epic humblebrag

 Syntax highlighting for FlexVerb greys out the `v()` stuff but color-codes the parts of speech distinctly.

-## Epic humblebrag

-This is actually how I first discovered syntax highlighting.
-I invented it independently long before I ever saw it in a text editor, back when I was studying Latin for fun after dropping out of college.
+This allows you to recognize the purpose of a term as soon as you see it, without having to figure it out from the `verb()` or `direct-object()` markers, and it's actually how I first discovered syntax highlighting.
+I invented syntax highlighting independently long before I ever saw it in a text editor, back when I was studying Latin for fun after dropping out of college.
 I realize that every part of that last sentence is insane, but it's all true.

 I was taking a class through a local university's extension program.
 We were reading [a book in Latin by the philosopher